12 Things You Need to Know About Your Nest Thermostat

 • Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
+Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.
+If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.

 To select Off mode on the thermostat: